Food Services and Curbside Pickup — Know the Risks

-Employees who drive their own vehicles for your business also put your company at risk.
-Steps you can take to manage this exposure include:
+Employees who drive their own vehicles for your business can also put your company at risk.
+Steps you can take to help manage this exposure include:

 - Ensure that employees who drive personal vehicles for your business meet your driver qualification requirements.

 - Apply your safety policies to all drivers and vehicles.

 - Ensure that personal vehicles are in safe operating condition.